Miglia Quadrato

 solving of certain problems in which the use of a car is merely incidental as a means of transport and the

 skill or experience of a driver plays no part.
-The skill element of the event is in map reading and
+The skill element of the event was in map reading and

 accurately identifying the clue locations at which answers may be found – easy ones will be obvious to all,